frasertweedale/talks/2020-01-xx-lca-math-miniconf/proposal.rst

 Private abstract
 ================

-I was the organiser of the linux.conf.au 2016 FP Miniconf, and 2018 Applied FP miniconf, which were both successful.
-With this proposal I want to extend the scope to include other branches of mathematics that contribute to our industry, and the success of practitioners in it.
+I was the organiser of the linux.conf.au 2016 Functional Programming (FP) Miniconf, and 2018 Applied FP miniconf, which were both successful.
+With this proposal I want to expand the scope to include other branches of mathematics that contribute to our industry, and the success of practitioners in it.

-The success of the free software movement depends on many things, including the quality (correctness, robustness, maintainability, readability) of the software we produce.
+The success of the free software movement depends on many things, including the quality (correctness, robustness, maintainability, readability, usability) of the software we produce.
 The tools of mathematics exist to help us deliver on this.
 So it is important to learn about these tools, and teach others what we have learned.
 The Mathematics of Computing Miniconf serves this goal.